Tiny Health Baby Gut Types: What Every Parent Should Know

 Take note: You can change your baby’s gut type

 A baby’s gut microbiome is highly malleable and continues to develop and change throughout the first 3-5 years of your baby’s life.
+Discover your baby's gut type and ensure their optimal development with Tiny Health's Baby Gut Health Test.

 The optimal Tiny Health Baby Gut Type is the one that gives your baby the best start by providing them with health-promoting microbes, such as Bifidobacterium.
 If it’s available to you, continue breastfeeding your baby to maintain or increase Bifidobacterium levels.